Al Kaline: Middle career

 In 1966, Kaline tied his career high with 29 home runs.
 In the summer of 1967, the normally calm Kaline broke a bone in his hand when he struck a baseball bat against a bat rack.
 Kaline missed a month of play.
 When he returned, the Tigers were in a four-team pennant race, but the team finished the season one game behind the first place Boston Red Sox.

 Kaline missed two months of the 1968 season with a broken arm, but he returned to the lineup when Tiger manager Mayo Smith benched shortstop Ray Oyler and sent center fielder Mickey Stanley to play shortstop to make room for Kaline in the outfield.
 ESPN later called Smith's move one of the ten greatest coaching decisions of the century.
 In the 1968 World Series, the St. Louis Cardinals won three of the first four games of the series and were leading Game 5 by a score of 3–2 in the seventh inning, when Kaline hit a bases loaded single to drive in two runs.
 The Tigers won that game, and then won Game 6 in a blowout.
 Kaline had two hits, two runs scored and three RBI in the Tigers' 10-run third inning of Game 6.
 Detroit went on to win Game 7 for their first world championship since 1945.
 In his only World Series appearance, Kaline hit .379 with two home runs and eight RBIs in seven games.
 For their victory, Kaline and his teammates each received bonus checks of $10,000 (at a time when Kaline's salary was "about $70,000").

+The 1969 Tigers could not repeat the magic of their World Series triumph, as they won 90 games but still finished 19 games behind the Baltimore Orioles in the newly-formed American League East division.
+Kaline hit .272 with 21 home runs in 131 games.
+It was the last season of his career that he reached 20 homers.